dsccommunity/cNtfsAccessControl/README.md

     }

     # EXAMPLE 4: Remove all of the non-inherited permission entries for a principal.
-    # NOTE: In case the PermissionEntry property is specified, it will be ignored.
+    # NOTE: In case the AccessControlInformation property is specified, it will be ignored.
     cNtfsPermissionEntry PermissionEntry4
     {
         Ensure = 'Absent'